levnikolaevicmiskyn/ISA/lab3/project/src/ID/notes.md

 mem_write		: write to memory
 mem_read		: read from memory
-MEM_load_nop: replace control signals with a nop instead of forwarding them to MEM/WB pipeline register
+MEM_load_nop: replace control signals with a nop instead of forwarding them to MEM/WB pipeline register ID_alt_ta   : Alternative target address, to be restored in case of misprediction

 # WB stage #
 wb_mem_to_reg 	: omitted because it is the same as mem_read